 Service Canada will sometimes enroll seniors automatically and send them a notification letter.
 If you are not automatically enrolled, complete and mail the Application for the Old Age Security Pension Form.

-How Much OAS Benefit Will You Receive in 2023?
+How Much OAS Benefit Can You Expect in 2024?

 The amount you will receive every month depends on how long you have lived in Canada after turning 18.